RikVN/Neural_DRS/README.md

 python src/preprocess.py -s SENT_FILE -c feature -v rel -r char --sents_only
 ```

 Then do the parsing.
 Note that using multiple models (ensemble) might improve the score, but it also easily gets out of memory for non-PMB input.
-The best model and best gold-only model both have a config file in config/.
+The config file to use for both the models is config/parse_best_config.sh.
+Note that this config-file can only be used for parsing, not training.

 You need to open the config file and also default_config.sh to enter the specific settings of your own computer.
 Then, run the parser like this:

 ```
-../src/parse.sh CONFIG_FILE INPUT_FILE OUTPUT_FILE MODEL1 [MODEL2] [MODEL3] ...
+../src/parse.sh ../config/parse_best_config.sh INPUT_FILE OUTPUT_FILE MODEL1 [MODEL2] [MODEL3] ...
 ```

 The output will be automatically postprocessed to a valid CLF format.
 Invalid DRSs will be replaced by dummy (but valid) ones.